backupbrew/switchbrew/Gamecard ASIC.md

 ## ReadAsicRegister

-Signals the Gamecard ASIC to send a 0x30 byte sized buffer containing the values of all ASIC registers.
+Signals the Gamecard ASIC to send a 0x30 byte sized buffer containing the values of all ASIC registers as follows.

 | Offset | Description    |
 | ------ | -------------- |